Artistic Collaboration With A Purpose: Exploring Art, Music and Performance in Kenya 2024Study Abroad Kenya

 - Compare and contrast the culture of music and art in Kenya with that of their home country

-- Harness intercultural communication skills in collaborating with local peers and professionals
+- Develop intercultural communication skills to help them collaborate with local peers and professionals

-- Comprehensively understand the key issues facing Kenyan communities – focusing on one issue to address in the final performance
+- Develop a comprehensive understanding of the key issues faced by Kenyan communities, and focus on one issue to address in the final performance

 - Expand their ability to effectively collaborate with the artistic skills and unique perspectives of a wider team